ashley-odell/301-Redirect-Maker/README.md

-### Part 1: Introduction and Key Features

 # URL Mapper

 A tool for mapping URLs from an old website to a new website, perfect for creating 301 redirects during site migrations.

 ## 📋 Overview

-This tool helps you create a mapping between URLs on an old website and their corresponding URLs on a new website.
-It's especially useful when migrating a website and you need to set up 301 redirects to maintain SEO value and prevent broken links.
+When migrating a website, it’s crucial to set up proper redirects to prevent broken links and maintain SEO rankings.
+This tool simplifies the process by mapping old URLs to new ones automatically.

-### Key Features
+### **Key Features**

 - **General URL redirects** for blogs, articles, and content pages
-- **SKU-based matching for E-commerce** for precise product URL mapping
+- **SKU-based matching for e-commerce** for precise product URL mapping
 - **Name-based similarity matching** as a fallback
 - **Category redirect** support
 - **Redirect loop detection** to prevent infinite loops